Find out more about The GRACE Project.

 Dr. Desire'e Simpson, is a practicing artist, educator, LiveArt Studio's founder, and is now also art therapist.
 She graduated May 2023, from St. Mary of the Woods College in Terra Haute, Indiana from their MAAT - Master in Art Therapy program.
 During the pandemic, she completed a yearlong internship at RUSH Medical Center in Chicago, IL where she worked with veterans in The Road Home Program: Center for Veterans and their Families.
 Immediately thereafter, she joined the team of The Caring Corner in Merrillville, Indiana, where she currently practices part time.
 She uses her skills to assist those of various backgrounds and ages in need.

 The GRACE Project is an acronym for Growth through Responsive Artmaking, Creativity and Expression.
-It's purpose is to acknowledge the power of art therapy as a tool to help reduce mental health issues, such as those that have presented as a result of COVID-19.
+It's purpose is to acknowledge the power of art therapy as a tool to help improve mental wellness, especially from issues that have presented as a result of COVID-19.
 Artmaking, creativity and expression serve as components in the process for healing mental and emotional health issues.
 Through The GRACE Project, individual can come to believe that they are enough, and possess many of the elements to improve their condition.
 Art therapy helps individuals bring their issues to the surface in a non-threatening way so that they are able to reflect on their challenges with increased clarity.
 Individuals can feel empowered and find hope and grace by accepting who they are while on their journey of transformation to a new and better self.
 As an allied health profession, art therapy offers a method of self-care through expression.
 It honors the need of the individual to use their creative voice to communicate visually what may be difficult to say verbally or through other modalities.
 Its benefits include the ability to heal by reducing feelings of isolation, trauma, emotional stress, depression, and alienation.

-LiveArt Studio will provide group art sessions to members of the Gary community including students, veterans, seniors, residents and those who have experienced trauma, stress, isolation, and other related mental health issues since the pandemic's onset.
+LiveArts Studio will provide group art sessions to members of the Gary community including students, veterans, seniors, residents and those who have experienced trauma, stress, isolation, and other related mental health issues since the pandemic's onset.
 We, at LiveArts Studio feel that a community is optimal when its residents thrive, are mentally strong and healthy, thereby reducing vulnerabilities for future illness.

 Children can make their own emoji book.
 This is a great way to help kids think about how they're feelings, understand emotions and feelings.
 They can use the extra pages to write or draw in or they can create emoji sticks and make up a game with others.
 See the how-to video on the activities page.